 2. Addressing Evolving Security Threats

 As technology advances so too do the methods of exploiting it for nefarious reasons.
-Hackers have existed as long as tech has existed, but in recent years their tactics have evolved and show no sign of slowing.
+Hackers have existed if tech has existed, but in recent years their tactics have evolved and show no sign of slowing.
 In 2021 two of the biggest security challenges CTOs will face are phishing and ransomware.

-Although phishing is not a new hacking tactic, the way in which it is carried out has evolved.
+Although phishing is not a new hacking tactic, how it is carried out has evolved.
 Scammers now use SMS and phone calls to impersonate reputable sources and trick consumers into divulging sensitive information.
 To combat this, IT leaders must re-think their credential management and foster a strong sense of security awareness across their organization.

 3. Increased Investment in Edge Computing